Self-Assessment: Will my dog be a safe and happy member of Paws4ever’s Dog Park and Nature Trails?

 In the dog park, there will be new people and unfamiliar dogs of all sizes (we do not have a separate section for small dogs).
 The dog park is a fun hangout for dogs who enjoy meeting new friends.
 However, it is not every dog’s cup of tea.
 Dogs who thrive in the park environment are dogs who are comfortable around new friends and don’t growl at them, cower from them, or jump on them.

-If you’re not quite sure about your dog’s social behavior among strangers, you will benefit from attending a 90 minute Paws4ever private behavioral lesson with assessment with one of our certified professional trainers prior to signing up for the dog park.
+If you’re not quite sure about your dog’s social behavior among strangers, you will benefit from attending a private lesson with one of our professional trainers prior to signing up for the dog park.

 Has my dog had positive experiences playing with a variety of unfamiliar dogs?